What Temperature Is Too Cold to Put on a Roof?

 The minimum temperature to install shingles is 40℉.
 Freezing temperatures prevent roofing materials and adhesive properties from working correctly.
 Shingles lose their elasticity, and cutting or driving nails through them becomes challenging.
 That’s why most licensed practitioners recommend 40℉ as the cutoff to install asphalt shingles.

 Experts consider dry, warm weather the most opportune time to install a new roof.
-The best time for roof installation occurs when the temperatures average between 70℉ and 80℉.
+The best time to install a roof occurs when the temperatures average between 70℉ and 80℉.

 How Do Cold Temperatures Affect Roofing?